 I asked Dad what happened to make a somewhat implausible story even more incredible.

 “Well, that’s when this tale gets very eerie.
-Twenty-four hours later, Marty Sheridan stumbled into the Officers’ Club seemingly in shock.
+24 hours later, Marty Sheridan stumbled into the Officers’ Club seemingly in shock.
 I instantly asked him what had just happened.”

 “’You won’t believe it, Commander,’ replied Marty.
-“I was interviewing a few of the boys on your ship for the paper,” Sheridan said, “when an electrician’s mate, first class, named Howard Sotherden, who said that he was from Rhode Island, asked me if I was Martin Sheridan from Boston.
-When I replied that I was, he said, ‘Well, Sir, I’m the sailor who pulled you out of the Cocoanut Grove fire!”
+“I was interviewing a few of the boys on your ship for the paper,” Sheridan said, “when an electrician’s mate, first class, a young chap named Howard Sotherden, who said that he was from Rhode Island, asked me if I was Martin Sheridan from Boston.
+When I replied that I was, he said, ‘Well, Sir, I’m the sailor who pulled you out of the Cocoanut Grove fire!’
+After asking him a few detailed questions, I surmised that Howard Sotherden had indeed been my guardian angel that night at the Cocoanut Grove!”

 When Marty Sheridan recounted the tale to him, my father shook his head and said, “Jesus, Marty.”
 Sheridan then told Dad that he was going to write about it for The Globe.
 “That will be one hell of a story,” my father said to him.